blackberry/Community/BlackBerry_10_Stories.md

 ### Description

-A collection of stories about the BlackBerry 10 and BlackBerry PlayBook platform from the press.
-No more than title plus 2 lines each.
+A informal, non-official, collection of stories about the BlackBerry 10 and BlackBerry PlayBook platform from the press; each no more than title plus 2 lines.
+Also see [WhyBlackBerry Stories](https://developer.blackberry.com/whyblackberry/stories) at DevZone.

 Sorted in reverse chronological order on publication (or discovery) date: